nrennie/nrennie.rbind.io/content/blog/2023-02-03-whats-new-in-prettycols-101/index.md

 ### Python support

+> *Edit: As of August 2023, Python support has moved to a separate package.
+See [github.com/nrennie/PrettyPyCols](https://github.com/nrennie/PrettyPyCols).*

 This colour palette package was originally developed for use with R, particularly with {ggplot2}.
 However, many people make charts and generative art with Python instead.
 So, now you can use PrettyCols with Python.
 The Python code is adapted from the [{MetBrewer}](https://github.com/BlakeRMills/MetBrewer/tree/main/Python) package from [Blake Robert Mills](https://github.com/BlakeRMills) which also provides support for R and Python.

 You can install from [GitHub](https://github.com/nrennie/PrettyCols/tree/main/Python) and read more about how to use these palettes with Python in the *Using with Python* package [vignette](https://nrennie.github.io/PrettyCols/articles/using-with-python.html).